Last Updated: December 14, 2017 (ultrasonic cleaning)

-If they came out of the factory good, record owners were the next problem.
+If they came out of the factory good, the next problem was record owners.
 Physical impact damage to grooves caused by heavyweight tone arms being jogged or dropped on the record are the biggest drawbacks of vintage vinyl pursuit.
-The portable record player was inherently unstable and prone to scratch vinyl.
+The popular portable record player was inherently unstable and prone to scratch vinyl.
 It’s reckoned 70-80% of 50s/60s vinyl is not of collectable quality

 Yet another problem that needed to be avoided is the damage done by storage for decades in a polythene-lined inner sleeve.
 Such inner sleeves were popular in the ’60s and eventually ruined records.
 Over the decades the polythene formed a reaction with vinyl, leaving a thin surface film bonded to the vinyl surface.
 The first visible sign is a moire-pattern rippling reflection on the vinyl surface, usually extending beyond the grooves and onto the run-out vinyl land.
 It doesn’t wash off.
 Potentially, the heat generated at the point of contact between stylus and vinyl may transfer molten plastic on to your stylus tip, permanently impairing its performance.
 There is no solution.
-Do not buy or play a record with this problem, it’s not worth it.
+Do not buy or play a record with this problem.

 Avoid so called vinyl “lubricants”

 Avoid anything which coats the grooves, like LAST “vinyl preservative”, anti-static spray coating or anything claiming to lubricate the groove.
-There is a school of thought in the hi-fi community that vinyl benefits from lubrication.
+There is a school of thought in the hi-fi community that vinyl benefits from lubrication – think engine oil, a false analogy.
 Any additional material in the groove creates “bad information” which your stylus reads the same way it reads “good information” – the music, and impairs faithful reproduction.
-You want bare clean grooves, and nothing else.
+You want bare clean grooves, and nothing else in them.

 Economic case for cleaning.